Vikuuu/Vikuuu.github.io/src/content/posts/implementing-web-crawler.md

 ### Starting point

-Now we just need to update the `main.go` which will take the the arguments using terminal.
+Now we just need to update the `main.go` which will take the arguments using terminal.

 ```go
 // main.go